Hot Dip Galvanizing

 Various countries have developed their own standards.

-A number of galvanizing organizations also exists who supply information and advice on the hot-dip galvanizing process.
+A number of galvanizing organisations also exist that supply information and advice on the hot-dip galvanizing process.

 A detailed training unit on standards and guides is contained within the training program.